jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### numberOfReservesMintedFor

-The number of reserved tokens that have been minted for each tier.
+Returns the number of reserved tokens which have been minted within the provided tier and NFT contract.
-- _nft The NFT contract to which the reserve data belong.
-- _tierId The ID of the tier to get a minted reserved token count for.

 ```solidity
 mapping(address => mapping(uint256 => uint256)) public override numberOfReservesMintedFor;